diamond-diadem/diamond-diadem.github.io/content/en/workflows/saw/_index.md

 ---
-title: Simple adsorption workflow
-description: >-
+title: "Simple Adsorption Workflow"
+weight: 2
+summary: "Containerized program for the study of adsorption in porous materials"
-    Description of the simple-adsorption-workflow for grand canonical Monte Carlo simulation of gas adsorption in nanoporous materials on DIAMOND.
+description: "Description of the simple-adsorption-workflow for grand canonical Monte Carlo simulation of gas adsorption in nanoporous materials on DIAMOND."
+tablerIcon: tabler-icons/outline/grain
+toc: false
+aliases:
+  - /workflows/saw/description/
 ---

 This workflow measures adsorption properties in porous media.